dead-claudia/website/src/README.md

   This contains the stylesheet for code run through [Highlight.js][hljs].

+- templates/

+  These are the templates used for various programmatically generated pages that require extra data specific to the page to generate.
+Currently, this includes my songs and my blog.

 - *page-name*.pug, *page-name*.styl, *page-name*.js

   The rest of the site is separated into components like these.
 Not all pages have all of these (e.g. most do not use a single line of JavaScript apart from tracking), but this is merely for consistency and ease of knowing where to look when problems come up.